josevnz/SuricataLog/README.md

 You need to pass the '--' to tell the server than this options belong to the underlying eve_* you want to call.

+## Running from Docker

+It is also possible to run SuricataLog from a Docker container.
+Please see the [DOCKER.md](DOCKER.md) for more details

 ## Supported versions